FreeRangeLobster/Fishtank/README.md

 ![Pi SSh console] (https://github.com/FreeRangeLobster/Fishtank_Development/blob/master/ScreenGrabs%20and%20Pics/VirtualBox_WIN7%20Clone_01_02_2016_23_01_31.png "Logo Title Text 1")

 ## In Process
-* Update the wiring diagram and add to ReadMe file
-* Buy connectors JST connectors 2 poles/3 poles//Should arrive by the 2 Apr
+* Verify Box CAD diagram is still applicable and the holes coincide with the ports of the pi and arduino
+* Drill holes and wire db9s

 ## ToDo
 * Finish wiring back plate
 * Soak test light board sensor and relay
-* Verify Box CAD diagram is still applicable and the holes coincide with the ports of the pi and arduino
 * Save back up of the pi,
 * Auto/Manual buttons
+* DB:
-* Table in mysql for configurations
+	* Table for configurations (times when outputs need to be activated)
+	* Table to log actions
+	* Table to log temperature, pressure and output states.
+* Develop script in python to test DB and do Soak test, not required to use the FT2 system
+* Implement PWM outputs in Arduino
+* Connect uninterrumped power bank
 * Implement gauges to show sensors

 ##Done
+* Update the wiring diagram and add to ReadMe file
+* Buy connectors JST connectors 2 poles/3 poles//Should arrive by the 2 Apr
 * Test temperature sensor
 * Connect power to arduino and communicate from Pi
 * There is no need to expand the SD memory to use the Pi.